OmkarYeole/Dengue-Fever-Prediction/README.md

 ## Contact

-For any questions or further information, you can reach me at omkar.yeole@colorado.edu.
+For any questions or further information, you can reach me at omkaryeole@gmail.com.

-Thank you for visiting the Dengue Fever Prediction project!
+Thank you for visiting the Dengue Fever Prediction using Machine Learning project!